sriramrokkam/k8s-training/docker/Exercise_1_Dockerfiles.md

 # Exercise 1 - Images and Dockerfiles

-In this exercise, you will build an image with a Dockerfile, tag it and upload it to a registry.
+In this exercise, you will build an image with a Dockerfile and run a container based on it.
 You will use the Dockerfile to extend the NGINX image to deliver a custom website that is embedded into the image.
-The webserver should also listen on port 8080.
+The webserver should also listen on port `8080`.

 ## Step 0: Set up a build context